moneytoo/Player/README.md

 Features already provided by ExoPlayer:

  * Audio track selection
- * Subtitle selection (embedded only)
+ * Subtitle selection
  * Playback speed control

 Actual features of this Player:

  * Horizontal swipe to quickly seek
  * Vertical swipe to change brightness (left) / volume (right)
- * Remember last opened file, brightness
+ * Remember last opened file, its position, brightness
  * Video title etc.
  * No ads, tracking or even the Internet permission

+ To load an external (non-embedded) subtitles, long press the file open action in the bottom bar.

 ## Download